mongodb/docs-realm/source/includes/api-details/swift/manage-files/reduce-file-size-compacted-copy.rst

 .. important::

     Avoid calling this method within a :ref:`write transaction
-    <ios-write-transactions>`.
+    <sdks-crud-create>`.
 If called within a write transaction, this
     method copies the absolute latest data.
 This includes any **uncommitted** changes you made in the transaction before this method call.